TechSavantis/polisparalela/site/content/thinks/more-than-just-a-digital-marketing-agency.md

 Our brief was to create a new brand identity for the business, then design and roll out business stationery and a new website to fit.

 {{< quote
-	body="From the initial email that was sent to *Tomango* as a brief tentative outline of what we were looking to achieve to the launching of our brand new site in February, we have had an exceptionally positive experience.
-The team at Tomango has been a pleasure to work with and we have all learnt so much.
+	body="From the initial email that was sent to *Polis Paralela* as a brief tentative outline of what we were looking to achieve to the launching of our brand new site in February, we have had an exceptionally positive experience.
+The team at Polis Paralela has been a pleasure to work with and we have all learnt so much.
 We would have no hesitation in recommending their services." citation="Wendy, Sussex Letting Shop"
 >}}